-It’s easy to stay motivated when you have others cheering you on.
+It’s easy to get motivated when you have others cheering you on.

 Your friends and co-workers can be supportive and encouraging and even pitch in to help when you have projects or tasks to finish.

-If you don’t know, or if you know already that you lose your motivation, then you have some work to do.
+If you don’t know or know already that you lose your motivation, then you have some work to do.

 We all have occasional days of being fully and wonderfully lazy.

-But, if it becomes habitual when no one else is “looking,” then you are missing out on getting a lot accomplished that could actually result in a better you.
+But, if it becomes habitual when no one else is “looking,” you are missing out on accomplishing a lot that could create a better you.

 - Spend the day and evening watching TV and/or playing video games